miniwinwm/miniwinwm/ESP32-IDF/MiniWinTTFonts/DevKitC/readme.txt

-Building into the default build folder ('Build' subdirectory under this folder) may give errors as the path and filename can exceed the Windows maximum length limit of 260 characters.
+Building into the default build folder ('build' subdirectory under this folder) may give errors as the path and filename can exceed the Windows maximum length limit of 260 characters.
 To prevent this specify a build folder on the build command line with a shorter path, for example C:\build, like this...